ransomewareimmunityproject/.github/profile/README.md

 4. build detection mechansim to identify the malwares faster

 # Project we are currently working on
-1. Powershell scripts to enforce highest possible security in Windows
+1. Powershell scripts to enforce highest possible security and access control in Windows with ease
 2. Alpha rules to detect malware based behaviour

 # Who can contribute